AC DC Power Supply

 These switches connect one circuit only at a time.

 This is not a common setup, despite it being technically feasible.
-It is often replaced by an array of parallel switches such as the common branches, with each branch having its own switch and outlet.
+It is often replaced by an array of parallel switches, such as the common branches, with each branch having its own switch and outlet.

 Having a single switch with a single input and many outlets comes with the disadvantages associated with a common point of failure.
 It also inhibits the isolation of any one outlet.

 This is an array of switches physically configured onto the same casing.
-It is often found on the supply mains, be it domestic or commercial.
+It is often found on the supply mains, domestic or commercial.
 Panels often contain switches that control related circuits.
 It may also feature multiway switching.

 This is a set of switches and fuses and similar equipment.
 The basic underlying principle (and intent) is that of a switch.
-However, the term "switchgear" is associated with high voltage applications, power generation and distribution.
+However, the term "switchgear" is associated with high voltage applications, power generation, and distribution.
 Given the difference in the behavior and effect of electricity when the voltage becomes very high, certain distinct features will be required that may not necessarily be associated with household switches.

-Such switches are intended for outdoor, and in some cases sub aqua, applications.
+Such switches are intended for outdoor, and in some cases, sub-aqua, applications.
 The casing of the switch is watertight to protect the conducting elements of the circuitry from water.